 By rising early, you’ll have time to enjoy the morning calmly and set your intentions for the day ahead.

-In my case, I could arrive at my desk earlier and get some outrageously effective work done before the rest of the world got hectic and the emails and calls started flooding in.
+In my case, I could arrive at my desk earlier and get some outrageously effective work done before the rest of the world got hectic, and the emails and calls started flooding in.

 If you happen to have kids at home, getting yourself to bed sooner each night will subsequently give you more quiet time in the morning before everyone in your home wakes up, and things get louder and more harried.